• LGBTQI+ person

 How do I change my name on my birth certificate?

 Birth certificates are issued and regulated at a state and territory level.
 This means that the approach to changing the recorded name on your birth certificate will depend on the process used by that state or territory’s Registry of Births, Deaths and Marriages.
-These are government agencies responsible for issuing and regulating birth certificates.
+These government agencies responsible for issuing and regulating birth certificates.

 Please note that you may only change your name once in a 12-month period and 3 times in your lifetime.
 There are exceptions but they are subject to the Registrar’s personal approval.